mgajda/less-arbitrary/towards-better-union.md

 ```

 In other words for `Int :|: String` type, we first control whether the value is
-a `String`, and if this check fails, we attempt to parse it as `String`.
+an `Int`, and if this check fails, we attempt to parse it as `String`.

 Variant records are slightly more complicated, as it may be unclear which
 typing is better to use: